 Trains run every 10–12 minutes during rush hour and 15–20 minutes otherwise.
 Even though the light rail services aren’t really extensive in terms of the area they cover, trains do run till midnight on weekdays and till around 3am over the weekend.

 While Phoenix's bus network is fairly extensive, most residents report that services rarely run to schedule and are generally unreliable.
 That said, fares are pretty cost effective and there are discounted daily, weekly and monthly passes available for people who use buses regularly.

-The bus network as a whole runs from 5am to 12am but the frequency of services and operational hours do vary from one route to the next, so we recommend expats consult the schedule when planning a journey.
+The bus network runs from 5am to 12am but the frequency of services and operational hours do vary from one route to the next, so we recommend expats consult the schedule when planning a journey.